Luca-Skyline/check4mate/README.md

   - Lines within a close threshold should be averaged and deleted
   - Find the average distance between all parallel lines
   - Remove one of the 2 lines with the most extreme outward values (presumably there won't be stray lines inside the board, only on the oustide).
 Of the 2, remove the one that's average distance to its nearest "neighbor" is farthest from the average distance between all the lines.
 Recalculate the average (assuming we accurately predicted which line was more wrong, it will now be more accurate) and repeat this until we only have 9 left.
 - For every combination of a horizontal and parallel line, find the 2D mean between its four points.
-This should get 81 points, all the edges of squares.
+This should get 81 points, all the corners of squares.
 - Segment the each quadrilateral into its own image, perspective warped into a square.
 - Run image classification to determine which piece the square most represents
 - Ensure that the pieces identified match the fundemental rules of chess, and adjust predictions accordingly.
 For instance, if two white kings were detected, the one with the lower confidence should be assigned its second-highest prediction.